 When we say having a "wine cooler" in your wine cellar, what immediately comes into your mind?
 Is it a "refrigerator" type device that pops up or is it one of those "air-conditioning" type units?
 Well, it can indeed get a tad confusing distinguishing one from the other, especially when most people just use the term to casually refer to other.
 But no worries because that's what we're here at WCI for!
+We go over several types of wine coolers including what a modern wine fridge is, modern wine refrigerators, or just refrigeration cooling units.

 So which is which?